edtechjeff/HowTo/HowTo/Imaging/DISM/PostDeploymentScripts/readme.md

-# The following is a method to deploy applications or set settings or bascially anything that you can script
+# The following is a method to deploy applications or set settings or basically anything that you can script
 ## Little background of SetupComplete.cmd